mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     If these directories exist and are owned by `gpadmin:gpadmin`, you have successfully configured cgroups for Greenplum Database CPU resource management.

-7. To automatically recreate Greenplum Database required cgroup hierarchies and parameters when your system is restarted, configure your system to enable the Linux cgroup service daemon `cgconfig.service` \(Redhat/Oracle/Rocky 8.x\) at node start-up.
-For example, configure one of the following cgroup service commands in your preferred service auto-start tool:

-    ```
-    sudo systemctl enable cgconfig.service
-    ```

-    To start the service immediately \(without having to reboot\) enter:

-    ```
-    sudo systemctl start cgconfig.service
-    ```

-You may choose a different method to recreate the Greenplum Database resource group cgroup hierarchies.

 #### <a id="cgroupv2"></a>Configuring cgroup v2

-1. Configure the system to mount `cgroups-v2` by default during system boot by the `systemd` system and service manager:
+1. Configure the system to mount `cgroups-v2` by default during system boot by the `systemd` system and service manager as user root.

     ```
-    sudo grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=1"
+    grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=1"
     ```

-2. Reboot the system for the changes to take effect.
+1. Reboot the system for the changes to take effect.
     ```
-    sudo reboot now
+    reboot now
     ```
-3. Create the directory `/sys/fs/cgroup/gpdb` and ensure `gpadmin` user has read and write permission on it.
+1. Create the directory `/sys/fs/cgroup/gpdb` and ensure `gpadmin` user has read and write permission on it.
     ```
-    sudo mkdir -p /sys/fs/cgroup/gpdb
+    mkdir -p /sys/fs/cgroup/gpdb
-    sudo chown -R gpadmin:gpadmin /sys/fs/cgroup/gpdb
+    chown -R gpadmin:gpadmin /sys/fs/cgroup/gpdb
     ```
-4. Ensure that `gpadmin` has write permission on `/sys/fs/cgroup/cgroup.procs`.
+1. Ensure that `gpadmin` has write permission on `/sys/fs/cgroup/cgroup.procs`.
     ```
-    sudo usermod -aG root gpadmin
+    usermod -aG root gpadmin
-    sudo chmod g+w /sys/fs/cgroup/cgroup.procs
+    chmod g+w /sys/fs/cgroup/cgroup.procs
     ```
-5. Add all controllers.
+1. Add all controllers.
    ```
-   echo "+cpuset +io +cpu +memory" | sudo tee -a /sys/fs/cgroup/cgroup.subtree_control
+   echo "+cpuset +io +cpu +memory" | tee -a /sys/fs/cgroup/cgroup.subtree_control
    ```

-Since resource groups manually manage cgroup files, the above settings may become ineffective after a system reboot.
-Consider adding the following bash script for systemd so it runs automatically during system startup:
+Since resource groups manually manage cgroup files, the above settings will become ineffective after a system reboot.
+Add the following bash script for systemd so it runs automatically during system startup.
+Perform the following steps as user root:

 1. Create `greenplum-cgroup-v2-config.service`.
    ```
-   sudo vim /etc/systemd/system/greenplum-cgroup-v2-config.service
+   vim /etc/systemd/system/greenplum-cgroup-v2-config.service
    ```
-2. Write the following content into `greenplum-cgroup-v2-config.service`.
+1. Write the following content into `greenplum-cgroup-v2-config.service`.
    ```
    [Unit]
    Description=Greenplum Cgroup v2 Configuration Service